rentry/rentry.github.io/_posts/2023-07-04-fire-weather-book.md

 layout: post
 title: "The most compelling, timely, and terrifying book I've read in a long time"
 date: 2023-07-04
-description: "Released during Canada's record setting 2023 wildfire season, John Vaillant’s <cite>Fire Weather: A True Story From a Hotter World</cite> (about a 2016 fire in Fort McMurray, Alberta, and the many combustive factors that led to it), is among the most compelling and well-written books I've read in a long time."
+description: "Released during Canada's record setting 2023 wildfire season, John Vaillant’s book about a 2016 Canada wildfire—and the many combustive factors that led to it—is among the most compelling books I've read in a long time."
 image: assets/images/2023-canada-fire.jpg
 categories: [books]
 tags: [climate change, wildfire, environment, books]